Loading...

 cat /etc/hosts

-Many systems map the local hostname in /etc/hosts (commonly to 127.0.1.1 on Ubuntu-style defaults).
-If this mapping is wrong, local name resolution can behave unexpectedly, and some services may log confusing host identifiers.
+Many systems map the local hostname in /etc/hosts (commonly to 127.0.1.1 on Ubuntu defaults).
+If this mapping is wrong, local name resolution can behave unexpectedly and services may log inconsistent host identifiers.

 127.0.0.1 localhost